fcurella/django-recommends/docs/providers.rst

 Subclasses override properties amd methods in order to determine what constitutes rated items, a rating, its score, and user.

-A basic algorithm to calculate similarities and recommendations is provided by *ault, but subclasses can use their own by overriding the ``calculate_similarities`` and ``calculate_recommendations`` methods.
+A basic algorithm to calculate similarities and recommendations is provided by default, but subclasses can use their own by overriding the ``calculate_similarities`` and ``calculate_recommendations`` methods.

 Properties
 ----------